 Specialized says its new Rime flat pedal trail shoe is for all the hike-a-bike, push-a-bike, drink-a-pint sections.
 A shoe that's designed for backcountry adventures where a ride can sometimes involve just as much time off the bike as it does on.

-We have taken these on our own big mountain adventure and think these could be the best mountain bike shoes for riders that want to explore the back and beyond.
+We have taken the Rime's on our own big mountain adventure and think these could be the best MTB flat pedal shoes for riders who want to explore the back and beyond.

 Construction and fit

 Welded mesh and TPU upper means there are is no seam construction to eliminate any points of weakness.
 The upper is quite malleable so Specialized has beefed up areas where more structure is needed.
 Thicker sections of TPU make up the heel box section which extends along each side of the shoe and supports the inner foot and beefs up the eyestay.
 The toe box has been injection molded to protect against toe stubs whether tripping over a rock pushing up or clipping it in the way back down.

 Three large welded mesh sections have been left open across the front and sides to improve airflow as well as an Xpeltm hydrophobic mesh construction in the tongue.
 Specialized claims that the Xpeltm hydrophobic mesh reduces drying time, ideal if you have to wade through the odd river on a backcountry epic.